elegasoft/cipher/README.md

 ### Chance of decoding/deciphering?

-I'm not a cryptographer and this hasn't been vetted by a cryptographer so I cannot calculate the difficulty of breaking the cipher, but based on information available you wouldn't want to try to brute force the cipher.
+I'm not a cryptographer and this hasn't been vetted by a cryptographer therefore I cannot calculate the difficulty of breaking the cipher, but based on information available you wouldn't want to try to brute force this cipher.

 Essentially, no one can really answer the question as to how difficult it is to decipher as there are unknown factors we would need to know to make a more informed decision.